php-dev-br/laravel-doc-pt-br/queues.md

     /**
     * Calculate the number of seconds to wait before retrying the job.
+    *
+    * @return int
     */
-    public function backoff(): int
+    public function backoff()
     {
         return 3;
     }

 You may easily configure "exponential" backoffs by returning an array of backoff values from the `backoff` method.
-In this example, the retry delay will be 1 second for the first retry, 5 seconds for the second retry, 10 seconds for the third retry, and 10 seconds for every subsequent retry if there are more attempts remaining:
+In this example, the retry delay will be 1 second for the first retry, 5 seconds for the second retry, and 10 seconds for the third retry:

     /**
     * Calculate the number of seconds to wait before retrying the job.
     *
-    * @return array<int, int>
+    * @return array
     */
-    public function backoff(): array
+    public function backoff()
     {
         return [1, 5, 10];
     }